HMB3/sdmgen/README.md

 ```

 # STEP 5 :: Prepare SDM table

-The final step before modelling is to create at table we can use for
+The final step in the workflow before modelling is to create at table we
-species distribution modelling.
-This function takes a data frame of all
+can use for species distribution modelling.
+This function takes a data
-species records, and prepares a table in the ‘species with data’ (swd)
+frame of all species records, and prepares a table in the ‘species with
-format for modelling uses the Maxent algorithm.
-It assumes that the
+data’ (swd) format for modelling uses the Maxent algorithm.
+It assumes
-input df is that returned by the coord\_clean\_records function.
-There
+that the input df is that returned by the coord\_clean\_records
-is a switch in the function, that adds additional bakground points from
+function.
+There is a switch in the function, that adds additional
-other taxa, if specified.
-In this example for bats, we’ll just use the
+bakground points from other taxa, if specified.
+In this example for
-species supplied
+bats, we’ll just use the species supplied

 ``` r